 Every device we use has a unique circuit.
 It contains circuit components and proper biasing for its operation.
 Do you think that just these things are enough to deal with a circuit?
 No way.
 You have to take care of some other conditions.
-To operate, a circuit needs electric current through it.
+A circuit needs electric current for its operation.
 You are probably thinking that it is very simple – if we switch it on, the circuit will get current and if the switch is off, the circuit will be OFF.
 This is true from another point of view.
 But what if the switch is ON, but there is no current flow through the circuit?
 This is where the concept of open circuit and closed circuit comes from.

-In this post, I will try to explain the difference between an open circuit and a closed circuit.
+In this post, I’m going to explain the difference between an open circuit and a closed circuit.
 I’ll start with the basic things of a circuit and then will summarize the differences in tabular form.

 Contents in this article: